phoenix98Glitch/phoenix98Glitch/README.md

 -->
 # 🏅 Achievements

+• ❄️ Selected for Girlscript Winter of Code '21 as a contributor

 • 📝 Published a paper on "Comparative Study of OpenCV Inpainting Algorithms" in Global Journal of Computer Science and Technology Volume 21 Issue 2 for June 2021

 • 🦾 Artificial Intelligence Intern at MinimumQue from Jan-July 2021